microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

     /// <summary>
     /// The Position field can be used to order the providers within the Tab View.
     /// Lower numbers appear first.
-    /// Note that your provider's position must be above ActionProviderBase.MinimumAllowablePosition or it will be ignored.
+    /// Your provider's position must be above ActionProviderBase.MinimumAllowablePosition or it will be ignored.
     ///
     /// Note: This field was not added until 16.10 Preview 3.
     /// </summary>